None of the information provided is medical advice, and individuals should consult their providers with medical questions.

 Federal law permits the FDA commissioner to allow unapproved medical products to be used in emergencies where there are “no adequate, approved and available alternatives.”
 Because the pandemic is a global emergency, the FDA considers authorizations for COVID-19 vaccines.

-Pfizer submitted an application for Emergency Use Authorization in November.
-On Dec.
-10, an FDA panel considered the application and voted in favor of the application.
-The EUA was approved Dec.
-11.
+Pfizer submitted an application for Emergency Use Authorization in November 2020.
+An FDA panel considered the application and voted in favor of the application and the EUA was approved Dec.
+11, 2020.

 What happens after the Emergency Use Authorization?